uemuratakumi/udacity-azure-report/README.md

 Best model accuracy of auto-ML is 0.91724.

+In hyperparameter tuning, only LogisticRegression is used for algorithm and improve of accuracy is conducted only tuning of hyperparameters.

+On the other hand, in auto-ML, other algorithm is used and hyperparameters is tuned comprehensive.

+So accuracy of auto-ML is superior compared with hyperdrive.

 ## The identification of areas to improve the outcome
 It is assumed that by using deel lerning technique, the accuracy will be improved since the DL can has more complex structure.